 Over time the demands made on our buildings have become ever greater.
 This is both a blessing and a challenge that we must meet if we are to continue our ministry of welcome and hospitality.
 At the same time we recognise that future development and activities must maintain the distinctive climate, whilst enabling the Community to live the religious life, and to share the fruits of that life with all who come.

 Engagement with God is at the heart of our life, overflowing into sharing this climate with others and providing a ministry to many people seeking to follow the way of Christ.

 St Benedict said all guests are to be welcomed as Christ, and that is a central part of the Community’s ministry, helping people to grow in their faith and be confident in it.
 The inadequacy of the current building means that it is not always possible to meet the needs of individuals, parishes, schools and other groups who seek to come here.
 Already, parts of the House originally within the monastic enclosure have been given over to guests, with an inevitable impact on the Community’s life.

 Over many years we have given a great deal of thought to the challenge of how best to serve God here in Mirfield.
 The time has come to embark on a journey of change if the Community is to fulfil its purpose while being suited to the modern world.

-On completion of the new monastery, the House of the Resurrection will be remodelled to provide simple yet comfortable accommodation for our guests, including upgraded bedrooms, conference and meeting spaces, a consolidated library and study centre, comfortable sitting rooms and an improved refectory.
+We aim to remodel the House of the Resurrection to provide simple yet comfortable accommodation for our guests, including upgraded bedrooms, conference and meeting spaces, a consolidated library and study centre, comfortable sitting rooms and an improved refectory.